histaladle/qt_widget_3d/README.md

 it can be running in arm without gpu.

-only for line. no depth.
+only for line. without depth.